SushiLab/motus_course/documentation/2euler.md

 # inspect a file
 less /nfs/nas22.ethz.ch/fs2201/biol_isg_course_1/Workshop_Bern/test/test.motus
-# Use cursor to navigate, use space to go one page down, use q to leave the program
+# Use the cursor to navigate, use space to go one page down, use q to leave the program
 ```

 Mastering the terminal is an incredible useful skill for most bioinformatic workflows.
 We show you only the minimum number commands that are needed for this tutorial.
 There're great [tutorials](http://swcarpentry.github.io/shell-novice/) if you would like to continue working with the terminal.